 The term freelancer often comes with a stigma.
 It’s painted to be a picture of gig work or someone who wants flexibility and craves the work-life balance, but this isn’t the only reason people choose this career path.
 The future of our workforce is changing, listen to Ep 2: Google & Gig Workers podcast to see how even some of the largest companies are outsourcing to freelancers.
 As a college graduate that chose the untraditional route, I want to explain some of the key concepts and how I knew freelancing was the right path for me.

-I was taught to take risks, work hard, and to not be afraid of failure.
-The sense of self reliability and ownership is something I knew I needed.
-Now before this turns into a “work hard, play hard” cliche I want to address the facts and things to consider before taking to leap into the world of freelance.
+I learned to take chances, put in a lot of effort, and not be afraid of failing.
+I realized I needed the sense of dependability and ownership in myself.
+Before this becomes just another “work hard, play hard” platitude, I want to talk about the facts and things to think about before diving into the realm of freelancing.

 Freelancer VS. Entrepreneur